What is Denominated Currency?

 Denomination Currency: USD

-If a company or entity chooses the United States dollar (USD) as its quoted currency, it means that the company will use the USD to measure and report its financial position, performance, and transactions.
-Choosing the USD helps simplify financial statements and ensures consistency because the USD is the primary currency for international trade and financial transactions.
-It is also liquid and widely used because it is the global reserve currency.
-So, it helps the company raise funds in the international capital market.
+If a company or entity chooses the United States dollar (USD) as its denominated currency, it will use USD to measure and report its financial position, performance, and transactions.
+Using the USD helps streamline financial statements and ensures consistency, especially since it’s the primary currency for global trade and finance.
+Due to its liquidity and global reserve currency status, the USD also supports easier fund-raising in international capital markets.